 - Guidance on wellbeing when remote working from our occupational health team

-We will soon be launching a campaign called Imperial@Home to help staff share tips on working from home, positive experiences they have had - as well as the pitfalls.
+We have launched our Imperial@Home campaign to help staff share top tips and unexpected benefits of working from home.
+You can see the posts so far on Yammer and on Twitter.
 If you'd like to take part, please complete this short form to tell us about your experiences.

 We recommend you set up a space at home, and if possible, not your bedroom.
 This will help you switch off later.
 The following resources will help you set yourself up for success:

 We are very grateful for the support our ICT team continues to provide us all.
 You may find these webpages useful: